jessicarush/react-notes/create_react_app.md

 ## Introduction

-Create-react-app is a command line utility script that creates a skeleton react project and configures is so that your JS files are run through Babel automatically.
+Create-react-app is a command line utility script that creates a skeleton react project and configures it so that your JS files are run through Babel automatically.
 It also allows us to use some additional modern JavaScript features and makes testing and deployment much easier.

+So far though, my biggest complaint/frustration is that the skeleton project created (specifically the dependency tree in the node_modules directory) is an enormous ≈ 130 MB in size.
+This, in my opinion, is nuts.

 ## Install